-ROS across machines
+Robot Operating System across machines

-So far we have seen how to install the ros on your Pi running debian based operating system and we saw the basic concepts of data distribution of the ROS we also saw nodes, topics and communication between nodes and some commands to play with ros.
+So far we have seen how to install the ros on your Pi running debian based operating system and we saw the basic concepts of data distribution of the ROS we also saw nodes, topics and communication between nodes and some commands to play with ROS.
 So far we are running all these commands on a single machine which is cool but the real advantage of the ROS is that you can run each node in a different machine in a different language.
 All you need to mention is the IP Address where the ROS Master is running.
 Sounds interesting right, lets get started with it.

 Hardware required (Affiliate links):